A new extortion scheme targets users of Google’s AdSense program.

 Google has a way to identify fake clicks, he explained, although in the past, the person cultivating those clicks usually was the AdSense account holder.

 “They would be trying to generate more money with the fake clicks,” Cassidy told TechNewsWorld.

 “In the past, the schemers were probably being hired by AdSense account holders to commit ad fraud.
-Once Google shut that down, they decided to do it to people and make them pay to not do it,” Cassidy speculated.
+Once Google shut that down, they decided to do it to people and make them pay not to do it,” Cassidy speculated.
 “They’re taking their tools, pointing them at legitimate people, and making them look like the bad guys.”

-Before Google cuts off an AdSense account for abuse, the company should determine the source of the abuse, and not assume the account holder is at fault, he suggested.
+Before Google cuts off an AdSense account for abuse, the company should determine the source of the abuse and not assume the account holder is at fault, he suggested.